Monday, January 31, 2011

 Michael Jackson's "THIS IS IT" showed the making of what could have been his ultimate comeback to the music stage.
 The movie has remarkable vignettes and is a tribute to his exceptional dancing, incredible singing voice and musical skills.
 Even in his final moments, Michael Jackson performs with much vigour and energy and is still lively.

-I enjoyed this film but not as much as I listened to his songs and watched his music videos.
+I enjoyed this film but not as much as listening to his songs and watching his music videos.
 This documentary is a special treat for fans of the late King of Pop.
 Trust me, it has entertainment value, and you know when you'll appreciate it.

 Star rating: (4/5) Good Movie